Program gives 20 Virginia political campaign managers a chance to become the role models they always wanted

 The challenge “is trying to figure out how we can create an actual pipeline that helps us recruit, train and retain people of color, women and folks who identify as queer to become campaign managers at the highest level,” he said.

-Myers said he has worked in politics since 2005, involved in campaigns from the county level to serving as deputy campaign manager for former senator Kay Hagan (D-N.C.).
+Myers said he has worked in politics since 2005, involved in campaigns from the county level to serving as deputy campaign manager for then-Sen. Kay Hagan (D-N.C.).
 He also has worked for the Democratic Congressional Campaign Committee.
 Along the way he identified three main barriers for underrepresented groups: compensation, networking and training.
 People have to be able to afford to pick up and move to a new location, they have to know people already in campaign management circles, and they need the opportunity to learn the skills to get the job.

 The program is funded by the Zinc Collective, a company chaired by LinkedIn co-founder Allen Blue, which also runs a program to help Democratic campaigns take better advantage of new technology.
 The Blue Leadership Collaborative is spending $1.5 million on its Virginia program.
 It covered the participants’ salaries and moving expenses, and bought them the tech tools they need for the jobs.
 It also paired them with mentors who had worked in high-level campaign posts and it put them through a month-long campaign management boot camp.